 Band Aid, Cane Brake, and Honeysuckle Hollow cabins rise and shine on a beautiful East Texas morning.
 Band Aid was one of Huawni's very first cabins built on the terraced and picturesque Flagpole Hill.

 Ever see the movie The Parent Trap?
 Cabin life at Huawni is like living in your very own Parent Trap cabin, where you get to do all sorts of stuff you can’t do at home, like write your name on the wall!
 You’ll get to experience the joys of a sleepaway camp, as the crickets and the frogs sing you to sleep each night.
 If you live in the city, you’re going to especially love our summer camp cabins because you can see the stars right outside your window, brighter and bigger than ever before.

 So why stay in an open-air cabin for two, four, or six weeks with 8 to 12 other kids?
 Really?
 Believe it or not, the cabin experience promotes several critical skills that children so desperately need.
 The Partnership for 21st Century Skills recently found that the three most critical skills for children include oral communication, collaboration, and creativity, all of which are amplified in the cabin.
 Living in a cabin with other children, some not of your child’s choosing, promotes 24/7, face to face interaction and opportunities for collaboration.
-Good friend and summer camp advocate Steve Baskin hits the nail on the head with this video.
+A good friend and summer camp advocate Steve Baskin hits the nail on the head with this video.